I had to paint the radiators in my old house prior to selling it, and while it was a time-consuming job, it was totally

 Make Your Dirty, Rusted Radiator Look Brand New

 Most people don't think about cleaning their radiators, but they can get pretty dirty and in bad shape if they are not properly maintained.
 The radiator is designed to have lots of surface area to help the radiator work more efficiently to get as much heat as possible to the home.
 But those little spaces tend to collect lots of dust and debris.

 All this gunk in the radiator is awful for people with allergies or asthma.
-Cleaning a radiator will improve not only the look of the home, but will also make the home a nice environment to live and breathe in.
+Cleaning a radiator will improve not only the look of the home but will also make the home a nicer environment to live and breathe in.

 When I purchased a house with a radiator heating system, there were decades of dirt, grease, dog fur, and dust bunnies that had settled into those tiny nooks and crannies.
 There was also minor rust and previous paint jobs that had to be cleaned up.
 I had to clean it up and make it look good in order to sell the house.

 A fresh coat of paint took care of little stains and rust and made the radiators and the house look so much better.

-It doesn't take a lot of knowledge to clean and paint a radiator, and it doesn't take a lot of money, but it takes a lot of time and energy.
+It doesn't take a lot of knowledge to clean and paint a radiator, nor does it take a lot of money.
+But it does take a lot of time and energy.
 It is the perfect DIY job for a do-it-yourselfer with little money who is willing to take the time to do a quality job.

 Supplies for Cleaning and Painting Radiator